ibm-cloud-docs/EventStreams/using_kafka_connect.md

 - Reliability: It automatically manages offsets and the lifecycle of connectors.
 - Extensibility: The community built connectors for most popular systems.
 IBM has connectors for [MQ](/docs/EventStreams?topic=EventStreams-mq_connector) and [Cloud Object Storage](/docs/EventStreams?topic=EventStreams-cos_connector).

-You can use Kafka Connect with {{site.data.keyword.messagehub_full}} and can run the workers inside or outside {{site.data.keyword.cloud}}. {{site.data.keyword.IBM&reg}} has an extensive list of over 50 connectors that are supported either by {{site.data.keyword.IBM_notm}} or the community.
+You can use Kafka Connect with {{site.data.keyword.messagehub_full}} and can run the workers inside or outside {{site.data.keyword.cloud}}. {{site.data.keyword.IBM&reg;}} has an extensive list of over 50 connectors that are supported either by {{site.data.keyword.IBM_notm}} or the community.
 You find these connectors in the [connector catalog](https://ibm.github.io/event-automation/connectors/).

 Kafka Connect can run in either stand-alone or distributed mode.
 Stand-alone mode is intended for testing and temporary connections between systems.
 Distributed mode is more appropriate for production use.
 The configuration required to use {{site.data.keyword.messagehub}} with these two modes is slightly different.